Batangas International Port: Passenger terminal

+Batangas Port Passenger Terminal Building

+On April 26, 2024, President Bongbong Marcos inaugurated the new 1.5 ha Batangas Pier passenger terminal.
+As the “biggest, busiest and most modern passenger building", it can now accommodate 8,000 passengers, from its previous capacity of 2,500 daily, thereby increasing annual passenger capacity from 4 to 12.8 million.
+Philippine Ports Authority General Manager Jay Daniel Santiago said that the terminal connects mainland Luzon to Mimaropa to Iloilo, Negros, Cebu, and Mindanao via high-speed craft, ferries, and Roll-on/roll-off ships.

 Administration

 The Batangas port is under the management of Philippine Ports Authority (PPA), the port administration in the Philippines, created in 1975 and attached to what is now the Department of Transportation (DOTr) for policy and program coordination.
 Port administration was merged with the traditional function of revenue collection of the Bureau of Customs (BOC).
 PPA is also vested with the function of undertaking all port construction projects under its port system.

-The port falls within the administrative jurisdiction of the Customs Collection District of Batangas or Collection District IV, an area defined by the BOC which comprises the province of Aurora, Batangas, Quezon, Marinduque, Oriental and Occidental Mindoro, Palawan.
-Batangas City which hosts the port is defined by the customs as the district's principal port of entry while the sub-ports of entry are designated as Puerto Princesa in Palawan and Plaridel, Quezon and Aurora.
+The port falls within the administrative jurisdiction of the Customs Collection District of Batangas or Collection District IV, an area defined by the BOC which comprises the province of Aurora, Batangas, Quezon, Marinduque, Oriental, Occidental Mindoro, and Palawan.
+Batangas City, which hosts the port, is defined by the customs as the district's principal port of entry while the sub-ports of entry are designated as Puerto Princesa in Palawan and Plaridel, Quezon and Aurora.